joshuaflanagan/qtrix/README.md

+### Note: We are currently stabilizing this library and is not recommended for production use yet.

 # Qtrix

 Qtrix is a means by which to intelligently pick prioritized queues for background workers.
 It supports the following: